-Cyber Essentials for logistics operators: what the certification actually covers, and what it doesn’t
+Cyber security for UK logistics operators: what Cyber Essentials covers, what it doesn’t, and what really matters

 What Cyber Essentials covers